 August 14, 2019

-Today a unanimous Ohio Supreme Court declared that secret ballot voting violates Ohio’s Open Meetings Act in a win for Finney Law Firm and its client, Pat Meade.
+In August of 2019, a unanimous Ohio Supreme Court declared that secret ballot voting violates Ohio’s Open Meetings Act in a win for Finney Law Firm and its client, Pat Meade.
 The decision was authored by Justice R. Patrick DeWine and can be read here and below.

 The issue: Do votes of public bodies have to be made in public?